 This method is similar to suateing, except more oil is used.
 Meat is placed in a hot skillet containing oil, cooked until crisp and browned on one side and then cooked on the other side.

 This method is similar to sauteing, except the meat is cut into small pieces and stirred as it cooks.
 A preheated wok or heavy deep skillet is used with 1 or 2 tablespoons of oil.

 Can't find a cut of meat or recipe you are looking?
 In the Google search box simply just enter the word you are in search of.

 Original-BBQ-Recipes - The place for you to learn how to create your own original recipes and take control of your smoking, grilling and all of your outdoor experiences.

-For delicious shrimp recipes using many of the cooking methods mentioned above, visit our friends at Free Shrimp Recipes.com.
+For delicious shrimp recipes using many of the methods mentioned above, visit our friends at Free Shrimp Recipes.com.